Mike Sauders

 International Seibukan Jujutsu Association

-Kyoshi Sauders also holds the rank of Shodan in Hakko-Ryu Jujutsu.
+Hanshi Sauders also holds the rank of Shodan in Hakko-Ryu Jujutsu.
 His training includes Jojutsu, Daito-Ryu Aki Jujutsu and Street Technique Self-Defense with Richard Smith.
 He has worked extensively training adults, teenagers and children at the Honbu Dojo (headquarters school) in Monterey, CA and continues to train with Julio Toribio – Kancho.

 Amanda Bowes